BarbzYHOOL/Ding80-to-Zygor/README.md

 Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core Add druid water form questline, it fits into late westfall questing and it's written into Zygor's.

-## Duo
+## TBCduo
-This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons
+This is a version of the guide tuned for 2 people leveling together doing more quest and some dungeons.
+It stays as long as possible in Azeroth to reach 70 early and get more money from questing in Netherstorm/Shadowmoon Valley

 ## Fixing step comments.
 Don't worry about the step comments, just run `python step_fix.py <guide>` and it'll fix it for you.